-The Germany international has insisted that he is no rush to leave the Gelsenkirchen side amid reports of interest from the likes of Real Madrid and Chelsea
+The Germany international has insisted that he is no rush to leave the Gelsenkirchen side amid interest from some of Europe's most cash-rich clubs

 The attacking midfielder has been linked with clubs such as Chelsea, Manchester City or Real Madrid in recent months, but he has stressed that he is keen to stay in the Bundesliga for the foreseeable future.